Our research

 Thank you to all the generous patients and their families who participated in these studies, and to the sites and members involved for their commitment to the studies.

-We opened three new trials for people with GI cancer in 2023.
+We opened three new trials for people with GI cancer in 2024:

-Study Co-Chair of VADER
+Study Chair of NEO-IMPACT

-Studies open to patients in 2023
+Studies open to patients in 2024

-The following table lists all AGITG studies that eligible patients in 2023 could participate in.
+The following table lists all AGITG studies that eligible patients in 2024 could participate in.

 Our Translational Research Program